Helga

 Tremaine Emory is a visionary fashion designer.
 Once the creative director at the streetwear brand Supreme, he co-founded his own brand, Denim Tears, which aims to tell the stories of the African Diaspora through fashion.
 His work has been recognized widely for its bold originality and counter-cultural drive.
 In this episode, Emory talks about the psychology of how we validate ourselves in consumer culture; the layers of history held in terms of Black self-identification; and what it means to reshape the world into a place visibly different and more aware than it was before.

-Scroll below to learn more about all the artists, authors, and references that came up in conversation:
+Scroll below to learn more about the artists and references that came up in conversation:

 Supreme: An American clothing and skateboarding lifestyle brand established in New York City in April 1994.
 Supreme is recognized for its influence on streetwear culture, with products that cater to skateboarding and urban fashion trends.